thefalc/instabread-codelab-sample/README.md

 #### Connection route URL

-1. Go back to Skyflow Studio and from your vault’s schema view, click the gear icon next to your vault name and then click **Edit Settings**.
+1. Go back to Skyflow Studio and from your vault's schema view, click the gear icon next to your vault name and then click **Edit Settings**.
 1. Click **Connections**.
 From the list, expand the connection you created earlier and find the route called Moov Account Creation.
 1. Click **Sample request** and copy the **Path**.
 This is your route URL.
 Paste the path back in the [**pages/api/moov-account-creation.js**](/baseline/pages/api/moov-account-creation.js) as the value to the **connectionsRouteUrl** variable.